kayjinyi/TechBlog/README.md

 ## Installation

-This application’s folder structure must follow the Model-View-Controller paradigm.
+This application’s folder structure follow the Model-View-Controller paradigm.

 Use the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for Views